What the Heck is Listening Prayer?

 I finally found three listening prayer friends that prayed on my behalf.
 I did give them a few details and how I did not want to listen.
 All my wise friends (each did not know each other) told me they sensed complete peace with this decision as crazy as it sounded.

 So, three years after that first nudge, I did it.
-I gave up my state license to be a psychotherapist.
+I gave up my state license as a psychotherapist.
 Once I made that decision and voiced it, I was at complete peace.
 I do not at all regret that decision.
 But I do wonder "why me?"
 I am very glad I had wise counsel to help navigate that choice.

 How God speaks to me